 Reasons for Being a Multinational Corporation

-There is a reason why many companies want to become multinational corporations.
-Here are some of them:
+There are various reasons why companies want to become multinational corporations.
+Here are some of the most common motivations:

 1. Access to lower production costs

-It is a very common reason for companies to go global because if they set up production in other countries, especially in developing economies, they spend less on production costs.
-Though outsourcing is a way of doing this, setting up manufacturing plants in other countries may be even cheaper.
+Setting up production in other countries, especially in developing economies, usually translates to spending significantly less on production costs.
+Though outsourcing is a way of achieving the objective, setting up manufacturing plants in other countries may be even more cost-efficient.

 2. Proximity to target international markets

-It is beneficial to set up business in countries where the target market of a company is.
-It helps reduce transport costs, and it gives multinational corporations easier access to consumer feedback and information, as well as to consumer intelligence.
+It is beneficial to set up business in countries where the target consumer market of a company is located.
+Doing so helps reduce transport costs and gives multinational corporations easier access to consumer feedback and information, as well as to consumer intelligence.

-When a company produces or manufactures its products in another country where they sell them, they are exempted from import quotas and tariffs.
+When a company produces or manufactures its products in another country where they also sell their products, they are exempt from import quotas and tariffs.

 The following are the different models of multinational corporations: